Tokkita/Tokkita.github.io/index.md

 #  Ayden Higgins
 ## Research Associate, University of Cambridge

-I am presently in the final stages of completing a PhD in Economics at the University of Surrey, as well as having just taken up the position of Research Associate at the University of Cambridge on the project Inference in Microeconometric Methods.
+I have just completed a PhD in Economics at the University of Surrey, as well as having just taken up the position of Research Associate at the University of Cambridge on the project Inference in Microeconometric Methods.
 My research interests are panel data econometrics, particularly factor models, spatial models and models of unobserved heterogeneity.
 A list of my working papers is given below and a copy of my CV can be found <strong><a href="{{ CV.pdf | prepend: '/assets/pdf/CV/CV.pdf' | relative_url | download }}">here</a></strong>.